-20. Barristers and clerks should consider reasonable adjustment requests made for their visitors, and should also anticipate reasonable adjustments which may be required for visitors who they know are disabled.
-They should consult with the Senior Clerk or appropriate Members of staff in relation to those adjustments.
+20. Barristers and clerks must consider all reasonable adjustment requests made by or on behalf of their visitors, and they must also anticipate reasonable adjustments which may be required for visitors who they know are disabled.
+They should consult with the Senior Clerk or appropriate members of staff in relation to those adjustments.